Benjamin Church (physician): "Criminal correspondence" and court martial

 Church was briefly incarcerated in a room of the Henry Vassall House in Cambridge, where his carved name can be seen today.

 The Massachusetts Provincial Congress arraigned Church on November 2.
 Despite an eloquent appeal in his own defense, he was unanimously expelled as a member of the House due to other "coded documents" of his being found in the trial proceedings that Congress regarded as proving his guilt.
 The Continental Congress on October 17, 1775, elected John Morgan "in the room of" Church, and on November 7 passed the following resolution:

 That Doctor Church be close confined in some secure jail in the Colony of Connecticut, without use of pen, ink and paper, and that no person be allowed to converse with him except in the presence and hearing of a magistrate of the town or the sheriff of the county where he is confined, and in the English language, until further orders from this or a future Congress.

 In accordance with this resolution, Church was confined at Norwich, Connecticut.
 Becoming ill, he was released from jail in January 1776, and was permitted considerable movement under guard.
 On May 13, he returned to Massachusetts under bond.
 He remained imprisoned until 1778, and was named in the Massachusetts Banishment Act of that year.
 Shortly thereafter he sailed from Boston, presumably for Martinique, but the vessel on which he took passage was never heard from again.

 Assessment

 When scholars were able to open General Gage's files early in the 20th century, they discovered earlier letters with significant intelligence about the American forces that could only have come from Church.
 The files included notes that had been entrusted to him to carry into and out of Boston.
 Until then, historians had had difficulty estimating the degree of Church's guilt.
 It is now clear that he was supplying the British military with information in early 1775.

+Subsequent events

-Church's widow and family were pensioned by the British government.
+Church's wife and family were able to make their way to London where she was pensioned by the British government.

+Church remained imprisoned until 1778, although being briefly released reportedly for reasons of health.
+Popular outrage led him to return voluntarily to prison for his own safety.
+Finally he was permitted to take ship to Martinique in the Caribbean.
+His fate remains unknown, though his father in a will dated 1780 indicates that it was not known then whether Church was dead or alive.